ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 <UIView: 0x7fecf2106100; frame = (0 10; 100 500); layer = <CALayer: 0x600000028500>>
 ```

-You can even override the `description` function to provide a custom description message:
+You can override the `description` function to provide a custom description message:

 {% highlight swift %}
 class Tutorial: NSObject {